pajlada/pajbot-installers/pajbot1/README.md

 Set ```PB1_BOT_CLID``` and ```PB1_BOT_CLSEC``` as the Client ID and Secret from the bot application you created before.
 ***
-Run the script from a standard user that has sudo access.

 After install, you can edit the bot config in /opt/pajbot/configs/botname.ini if you want to set more advanced settings.